uhop/dcl-site/source/1.x/docs/general/decorator/index.md

 });
 {% endcodeblock %}

-You know that these are not some magic, but simple functions that communicate with `dcl` your directives on how you want to assemble objects.
+You know that these are not some magic, but simple functions that communicate to `dcl` how you want to assemble objects.